richafnu/Viva/Viva/glint/setup/glint-product-feedback.md

 Microsoft Viva Glint provides an easy and consistent way for customers to provide in-app feedback.
 Submissions go to Viva Glint product and engineering teams so they can review suggestions to inform roadmap and strategic prioritization.

 > [!IMPORTANT]
-> To allow your leaders to give feedback, the feedback policy must be enabled for your organization by the Microsoft 365 global admin.
-This happens within Policy Management in the Microsoft 365 Apps Admin Center.
-Without this feature enabled, leaders don't have access to provide feedback.
+> To allow your users to give feedback, your Microsoft 365 global admin needs to enable in-product feedback for Viva Glint.
+[Learn more about how to manage Microsoft feedback for your organization](/microsoft-365/admin/manage/manage-feedback-ms-org).
+Without this policy enabled, users don't have access to provide feedback.
 >
 > We suggest enabling **Allow users to submit feedback to Microsoft**
 >   - Allow users to include screenshots and attachments when they submit feedback to Microsoft
->   - Allow users to include log file and relevant content samples when feedback is submitted to Microsoft
+>   - Allow users to include log files and relevant content samples when they submit feedback to Microsoft

 ## Access feedback options